Home of the North America Online Dressage Championships

 If you can, mount the camera on a tripod to keep the camera steady.
 Video from behind the judge's position at the C, outside the arena.
 The judge needs to see the whole horse and rider clearly.

 Ensure the whole arena including the letters can be seen.
 Start filming before the rider enters at A. Keep the horse and rider in the center of the frame.
+Please use zoom when the rider and horse are at the top of the arena.

 Keep the camera still at C move to the left or right to ensure all movements at M & H are captured.